 Boeing is the world's leading aerospace company and the largest manufacturer of commercial jetliners and military aircraft combined.
 Additionally, Boeing designs and manufactures rotorcraft, electronic and defense systems, missiles, satellites, launch vehicles and advanced information and communication systems.
 As a major service provider to NASA, Boeing operates the Space Shuttle and International Space Station.
 The company also provides numerous military and commercial airline support services.
 Boeing has customers in more than 90 countries around the world and is one of the largest U.S. exporters in terms of sales.

-Note: To arrange interviews with teachers attending SPACE CAMP® or for more information, please contact:
+To arrange interviews with teachers attending Space Camp or for other information, contact:

-Adam Morgan Boeing Communications (281) 386-4396 adam.k.morgan@boeing.com adam.k.morgan@boeing.com
+Adam Morgan Boeing Communications 281-386-4396 adam.k.morgan@boeing.com